iamgreaser/hardbus-oc/eeprom.md

 * `getChecksum`.
 To make this more realistic I'd prefer this to be done as a command.
 * `makeReadonly`.
-* Some basic method of locking/unlocking the chip for writing.
+* Some basic method of locking/unlocking the chip for writing (not to be confused with `makeReadonly`).
 * Some method of determining if the chip is read-only.